-This tenderly romantic film tells the story of Steve, a young man in a British prep school, as he struggles with coming out and falling in love with the class jock, John... who, amazingly, falls in love with him as well.
-Written by
+This tenderly romantic film tells the story of Steve, a young boy in a at secondary school, as he struggles with coming out and falling in love with John, the top athlete at school - who, amazingly, falls in love with him as well.

 I came late to sex.
 I was nearly ten.
 That's when my friend Mark Watkins told me how babies were made.

 Really?
 Are you sure?